echokrist/ollama-deepseek-r1/README.md

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/template/ZFH0bl?referralCode=AqDjJs)

-## How to build and run as server
+## How to build and up container
 ```
 docker compose build &&
 docker compose up -d
 ```

-## How to Communicate with container
+## How to Communicate with container once up

 ### Curl from outside the container